isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A well-designed tagged usin is type safe.
+A well-designed tagged union is type safe.
-An *anonymous* union simplifies the definition of a class with a (tag,union) pair.
+An *anonymous* union simplifies the definition of a class with a (tag, union) pair.

 ##### Example